What is it?

 When are the KT workshops?

-To help you develop your KT plan, two workshops will be held with one in December 2022 and one in March 2023.
+To help you develop your KT plan, three workshops will be held with one in December 2024, January 23, and February 27 in 2025.

 What will the KT Challenge funding cover and what will it not cover?